fedfedmedved/quanttop-thesis/chapter1_1 background and motivation.md

 Since no parallelized version is available as of yet, the paper only compares sequential implementations.

 This thesis' purpose is to explore the possibilities of parallelizing the UMAP algorithm.
-Graphics cards are made for massive parallel processing, allowing for a big number of calculations to be done simultaneously.
+GPUs are made for massive parallel processing, allowing for a big number of calculations to be done simultaneously.
 And even though GPUs might have various drawbacks, they usually outperform normal CPUs due to their sheer amount of processing units.
 Therefore a parallelized UMAP implementation will bring the most performance gain, when done for GPUs.